samhi113/U3-Decision-Structures/L1-If Statements/Notes.md

 # Unit 3 - Decision Structures

+## [**MovieTickets Sandbox**][sandbox]

 ## If Statements

 Thus far, our programs have executed linearly.
 However, programs are able to branch, create many possible outcomes based on user input.
 In other words, programs can make decisions.

 [**Relational Operators**](https://www.tutorialspoint.com/java/java_relational_operators_examples.htm) allow programs to make decisions by comparing variables values.
 When you use these operators to make a comparison its called a `boolean expression` because these expressions evaluate to either `true` or `false`.

 Example:
 * `5 > 7`   returns `false`
 * `19 <= 19` returns `true`
 * `25 != 25` returns `false`